Laser induced Compton Scattering to Dark Matter in Effective Field Theory: Introduction

-The laser of an intense electromagnetic field strength provides an essential tool for exploring strong-field particle physics in the high-intensity frontier.
-In 1951, J. Schwinger showed that at field strength of $E=m_e^2/e\sim 1.32\times 10^{18}~{\rm V/m}$, the vacuum of quantum electrodynamics (QED) becomes unstable and can decay into a pair of electron and position~\cite{Schwinger:1951nm}.
+The laser with an intense electromagnetic field strength provides an essential tool for exploring strong-field particle physics in the high-intensity frontier.
+In 1951, J. Schwinger showed that at a field strength of $E=m_e^2/e\sim 1.32\times 10^{18}~{\rm V/m}$, the vacuum of quantum electrodynamics (QED) becomes unstable and can decay into a pair of electron and positron~\cite{Schwinger:1951nm}.
 This so-called Schwinger field is of particular interest because it exhibits non-perturbative QED.
 The vacuum decay probability yields zero to all orders of perturbative theory.
 In 1990s, the SLAC experiments observed two strong-field processes through the interaction of an ultra-relativistic electron beam with a terawatt laser pulse~\cite{Burke:1997ew,Bamber:1999zt}.
-Under the illumination of a high-intense laser field, an electron can absorb the energy of multiple laser photons and then decay into a high-energy photon.
-This high-energy photon can further collide with the laser photons and decay to a pair of electron and positron.
-They are the so-called nonlinear Compton scattering
+Under the illumination of a high-intensity laser field, an electron can absorb the energy of multiple laser photons and then decay into a high-energy photon.
+This high-energy photon can further collide with the laser photons and decay into an electron-positron pair.
+These processes are known as nonlinear Compton scattering